Francis-Calingo/francis-calingo/Open Source Contributions/Open-Source-Contributions.md

 # Open Source Contributions

 This repo lists all of my contributions to open-source projects and endeavours.
 Open-source projects are projects that are available for members of the public to duplicate and modify (with permission).
-This is a great way for people who would like to work in the data industry to gain expereince in contributing to projects, especially since many roles will involve working collaboratively in teams.
+This is a great way for people who would like to work in the data industry to gain experience in contributing to projects, especially since many roles will involve working collaboratively in teams.

 ***UPDATED AS OF DECEMBER 26, 2025***